NLNZDigitalPreservation/nlnz-tools-scripts-ingestion/README.md

   --calculate_md5_hash  Calculate and report the md5 hash of individual files (this is a very intensive I/O operation).
   --include_dot_directories
                         Include first-level root subdirectories that start with a '.'
+  --ignore_unchanged_directories
+                        Do not report changes for directories that haven't changed.
   --verbose             Indicates that operations will be done in a verbose manner.
                         NOTE: This means that no csv report file will be generated.
   --debug               Indicates that operations will include debug output.